qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 Similarity learning approach seems a lot simpler than classification in this case, and if you have some doubts on your mind, let me dispel them.

-We haven't any resource with exhaustive F.A.Q. which might serve as a dataset, so we've scrapped it from sites of popular cloud providers.
+As I have no any resource with exhaustive F.A.Q. which might serve as a dataset, I've scrapped it from sites of popular cloud providers.
-Our dataset consists of just 8.5k pairs of question and answers, you can take a closer look at it [here](https://github.com/qdrant/demo-cloud-faq).
+Dataset consists of just 8.5k pairs of question and answers, you can take a closer look at it [here](https://github.com/qdrant/demo-cloud-faq).

 Once have data, we need to obtain embeddings for it.
 It is not a novel technique in NLP to represent texts as embeddings.